-The RVMPO has a cooperative agreement with ODOT Transportation Planning and Analysis Unit (TPAU) for travel demand modeling.
+ODOT Transportation Planning and Analysis Unit (TPAU) provides the RVMPO with support for travel demand modeling.
 TPAU originally built and now runs the model.
-In FY 2008 and 2009, RVMPO staff worked with TPAU to update the model for the entire RVMPO area and the updated model was calibrated to 2006 and became fully functional with adoption of the 2034 RTP in April 2009.
 Land use updates were made in 2012 and the model was recalibrated to 2006 for the 2038 RTP update.
-A major update will have to be made prior to the next RTP update (2017) so that the model can be recalibrated to a more current calibration year.
+A major update is underway for the next RTP update (2017).
+The model will be recalibrated to 2010 and include enhancements to make the model more sensitive to estimating transit ridership.
 This is necessary to meet Clean Air Act requirements for regional conformity.
 Tasks to achieve this will be established in collaboration with TPAU.
-During this process RVMPO will examine the potential for linking Census and existing RVMPO TAZ data through Census data programs.